Hand Arthritis

 Diagnosing hand arthritis

-Ben will typically be able to diagnose hand arthritis by examining the hand and by taking X-rays.
+Ben will typically be able to diagnose hand arthritis and/or assess whether surgical intervention is required by examining the hand and by taking X-rays.

 Non-surgical treatment